-Greater Wellington's view is that the Passenger Transport Plan must be consistent with and give effect to the Regional Land Transport Strategy ("the Strategy")1.
+Greater Wellington's view is that the Passenger Transport Plan should be consistent with, and give effect to, the Regional Land Transport Strategy ("the Strategy")1.
 The Strategy's vision is "To deliver, through significant achievements in each period2, an integrated land transport system that supports the region's people and prosperity in a way that is economically, environmentally and socially sustainable."

-The Passenger Transport Plan focuses on delivering the strategic outcomes identified in the Strategy for passenger transport (refer Vision and Outcomes section below).
-To this end the Plan provides a framework for the funding and provision of the passenger transport system.
-Detailed solutions, including guidelines and standards, are contained in a separate non-statutory Operational Plan.
+The Passenger Transport Plan focuses on delivering the strategic outcomes identified in the Strategy for passenger transport (refer vision and outcomes section).
+To this end, the Passenger Transport Plan provides a framework for the funding and provision of the passenger transport system.
+Detailed solutions, including guidelines and standards, are contained in a separate non-statutory Operational Plan that is approved by Council and subject to amendment by resolution from time to time.
 This enables the Passenger Transport Plan to focus on providing a robust policy framework that is responsive to changes in community needs and operating conditions.
 The Operational Plan will include a Regional Rail Plan identifying the needs and proposed actions for development of the rail network over the next 30 years.

 Greater Wellington is committed to delivering a passenger transport system that gives effect to the Strategy's vision.
 Greater Wellington's Long Term Council Community Plan ("LTCCP") and Annual Plan identify regional funding which, in combination with significant Crown contributions, will ensure ongoing funding for the maintenance and improvement of the passenger transport system.
-Important principles in the development of this Plan included consultation and certainty.
-It is also important to note that neither the Strategy nor Plan can require Council to carry out any activity unless it has been approved by the full Council and incorporated in the Council's LTCCP and Annual Plan.
+Important principles in the development of the Passenger Transport Plan include consultation and certainty.
+It is also important to note that neither the Strategy nor Passenger Transport Plan can require Council to carry out any activity unless it has been approved by the full Council and incorporated in the Council's LTCCP and Annual Plan.